Exact critical-temperature bounds for two-dimensional Ising models: engineering

 To construct lattices with large $T_{\rm c}$, we require at least one vertex with a large coordination number $q_{\rm max}$ in the unit cell.
 However, to embed this vertex into a proper periodic tessellation of the plane, we need to introduce additional vertices of lesser coordination into the unit cell.
 We empirically find that having vertices of small coordination reduces $T_{\rm c}$.
 Consequently, making a lattice with a large $T_{\rm c}$ appears to be a trade-off between having a large $q_{\rm max}$ while, at the same time, introducing as little low-coordinated sites as possible.
-To exemplify designing lattices with large $q_{\rm max}$ as a route to large $T_{\rm c}$, we construct in Fig. \ref{Fig2} a periodic 2D lattice with $q_{\rm max}=24$ and, to the best of our knowledge, unprecedentedly high $T_{\rm c}/J=6.49190$.
-The identification of this lattice with large $T_{\rm c}/J$ is another main result of this Letter.
+To exemplify designing lattices with large $q_{\rm max}$ as a route to large $T_{\rm c}$, we construct in Fig. \ref{Fig2} a periodic 2D lattice with $q_{\rm max}=24$ and comparably high $T_{\rm c}/J=6.49190$.
+The high value of $T_{\rm c}/J$ in this case can be explained by using the star-triangle relation \cite{Baxter} to construct lattices with increasingly large critical temperature from the triangular lattice, as will be discussed in a broader setting elsewhere \cite{InPrep}.
+Note also that the subunit of a partitioned triangle is called an Apollonian network \cite{apollo1,apollo2,apollo3}.

 Another way to find lattices with large $T_{\rm c}$ is to start from a lattice with low $T_{\rm c}$ (and $t_{\rm c}$ close to unity) and construct the dual lattice.
 Because of Eq. (\ref{num1}), the dual lattice will have a small $t_{\rm c}$ and high $T_{\rm c}$.
 For example, the Star lattice has low $T_{\rm c}$, but the dual Laves-Star has a large $T_{\rm c}$.
 In this construction, however, the original lattice cannot contain any 2-coordinated sites, since the corresponding dual lattice would then have vertices that are connected by multiple edges.
 Such dual lattices are not admissible lattices for Ising models, where each edge $(i,j)$ corresponds to a spin-spin-exchange $s_is_j$.
 Hence our construction of Lieb-like lattices with arbitrarily small $T_{\rm c}$ does not produce admissible dual lattices with $T_{\rm c}$ arbitrarily close to the bound $T_{\rm c,max}$.